alanng10/class-lang/Docue/Refer/System.Infra/0.00.00/Range/a.md

 # Define
 Represent range.
 Range from start to end.
 Start is start index of the range.
-End is 1 after that last index of the range.
+End is 1 after the last index of the range.
 Index is start.
 Count is end sub start.
 # Part
 ## Field